danecando/hapi-sequelize/README.md

 ### Security

-This plugin has been updated to use version 3+ of Sequelize which adds many preventative measures to help users avoid many of the vulnerabilities explained in the article below.
+This plugin has been updated to use version 3+ of Sequelize which adds many preventative measures to help users avoid the vulnerabilities explained in the article below.
 Please give the article a good read to ensure that you're using Sequelize safely!